Who, why, what?

 Why subscribe?

 It’s by no means compulsory, but it is free, and will remain so.
 By subscribing you will never miss an update or new article.
-Every new edition goes directly to your inbox, usually late morning on a Sunday.
-It’s safe too - this isn’t one of those social media sites (you know who) that gathers and sells your personal data.
+Each new edition goes directly to your inbox, usually late morning (my time) on a Sunday.
+It’s safe too - this isn’t one of those social media sites, you know who, that gathers and sells your personal data.
 Privacy is baked in and you can opt out at any time.

 If you know someone who might also be interested by these articles, please draw it to their attention - that would be nice, and thank you in advance.